Skip to content

 Are you considering a Chapter 7 bankruptcy in Ohio?
 Schedule a free, confidential, no-obligation initial consultation with an Ohio Chapter 7 bankruptcy lawyer from Amourgis & Associates, Attorneys at Law.

 We can help you understand your rights and options for dealing with substantial debt.
-We’ll advise whether Chapter 7 bankruptcy might be the right choice for you.
+We’ll advise you if Chapter 7, Title 11, United States Code might be the right choice for you.
 Our Chapter 7 bankruptcy Ohio lawyer team stands ready to serve you and your family.
 Visit one of our six convenient office locations in Akron, Cincinnati, Independence (Cleveland), Columbus, Beavercreek, and Canfield.

 Associations & Awards